SachsLab/IntracranialNeurophysDL/README.md

 Attendees are expected to have a basic understanding of machine learning concepts, have basic familiarity with Python syntax, and have an interest in applying deep learning to extracellular neurophysiology data.
-For each topic, attendees will work through prepared examples using real data and thus are expected to bring their own laptop and have configured their deep learning environment (instructions will be provided in the weeks before the workshop).
+For each topic, attendees will work through prepared examples using real data and thus are expected to bring their own laptop.
+Their laptop should be configured prior to the workshop (instructions will be provided in the weeks before the workshop).

 # Tools in scope

 The workshop is opinionated in its selection of development environment, deep learning framework, and example datasets.
 There are many tools to choose from, but we choose to use the TensorFlow framework and Keras API, and we require a GPU (tensorflow-gpu).
-The workshop environment requires many more packages but mostly as dependencies;
-the workshop material focuses on the use of TensorFlow.
+If your laptop does not have a GPU then you can do most of the deep learning on the cloud in Google Colab.

 # Getting started

 Follow the instructions in the [BeforeTheWorkshop](https://github.com/SachsLab/IntracranialNeurophysDL/tree/master/docs/BeforeTheWorkshop.md) document.

-When you have finished configuring your environment, you should be able to interact with the workshop notebooks.
+When you have finished configuring your environment, you should be able to interact with the workshop notebooks, either locally or remotely.
-Additionally, your environment should also have other notebooks for your reference, including "Introduction to TensorFlow", and the fast.ai course notebooks.
+For users with GPUs, the instructions also direct you to third party notebooks for your reference, including "Introduction to TensorFlow", and the fast.ai course notebooks.

 ## Working with the Workshop Notebooks